bcgov/castor/R/SpaDES-modules/blockingCLUS/README.txt

-This module depends on dataloaderCLUS and a postgres connection that stores rasters
+This module depends on dataloaderCLUS which involves a postgres db that stores rasters at the provincial extent